yzhanglp/yzhanglp.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a third-year student majoring in Computer Science & Mathematics in HKUST.
-My research interest lies in ComputerVision.
+My research interest lies in Computer Vision and Machine Learning.
 I am now doing research guided by Chi-Keung Tang and Yu-Wing Tai.
 Feel free to chat if you have similar research interest with me!